 I glared at him as the focused nature of my rage began to falter.
 My voice trembled as I asked, “Dark Step?
 You stole my brother’s technique?”

-Nalia’s face betrayed no emotion as he responded, “He’s the one who taught it to me.
-But Dark Step wasn’t an invention of Richter’s.
+Nalia’s face betrayed no emotion as he responded, “Your brother is the one who stole it.
 Richter uses Dark Step to teleport into the shadow of his enemies.
-My mother used a similar technique to teleport through all shadow on Trine, making her the only creature capable of rivalling your father’s speed.”
+My mother used a similar technique hundreds of years ago to teleport through all shadow on Trine, making her the only creature capable of rivalling your father’s speed.”

 No fucking way.